The Turning Point (1977 film): Production

-Isabel Mirrow Brown and Nora Kaye were childhood friends.
+The story is based on events in the lives of Isabel Mirrow Brown and Nora Kaye, who became friends as children.
 Their parents had emigrated from Russia around the same time and they lived in the same New York City brownstone building.
 Kaye was a few years older than Mirrow and encouraged her to train.
 Nora Kaye was in a relationship with Jerome Robbins in the early 1950s, but they never married, focusing on their careers instead.
 Robbins was also a known bisexual.

 Isabel Mirrow danced with American Ballet Theatre from 1947 until 1953.
 Nora was with the company from its inception in 1939 until 1951, and later returned in a leadership role.
 Unlike in the film, Isabel did not get pregnant while she was with the company; however, during this time Isabel married fellow dancer Kelly Brown, who was widely sought after.
 Lucia Chase was the head of the company when Isabel and Nora were there.

 Kaye continued to dance in New York with other companies and became a more prominent figure in the ballet world, while Isabel had stopped performing to marry and have children.
 Her first child, Leslie Browne, born in 1957, was Nora Kaye's goddaughter.
 Kaye went on to marry director Herbert Ross in 1959.
 The two couples were close friends, along with Arthur Laurents.
 Kelly Brown, Ross, Kaye, and Laurents all worked together in the Broadway musical I Can Get It for You Wholesale in 1962.
 In his autobiography, Laurents wrote that in the 1940s he had a sexual relationship with Nora Kaye.

 In 1965, an opportunity to run a dance studio opened up, and Kelly Brown decided to move his family to Phoenix, Arizona (changed to Oklahoma City in the film).
 By this time he and his wife had aged out of performing.
 Isabel Mirrow Brown was not thrilled to leave her native New York for Arizona, and the move caused strain in their marriage.
 When their daughter Leslie auditioned and was accepted to train back in New York in the School of American Ballet (SAB), Isabel moved back to New York to watch over Leslie, who was still a teenager.
 The film depicts Isabel's experience entering back into the dance world after living in Phoenix and having four children (three in the film).
 In real life she eventually divorced Kelly Brown, who died in 1981 at age 52.